-As a result of the implementation of GASB Statement No. 84 "Fiduciary Activities", the District made a prior period adjustment to record net position for its Custodial Fund within its fiduciary activities.
-This prior period adjustment and its effect on net position at July 1, 2020 was an increase in Custodial Fund net position of \$232,558.
-Prior to the implementation of GASB Statement No. 84, custodial fund assets equaled liabilities and did not involve measurement of results of operations.
+As a result of the implementation of GASB Statement No. 87 "Leases", the District made a prior period adjustment to record net position for an equipment lease asset and associated lease liability.
+See Note 8.

+These prior period adjustments and its effect on net position at July 1, 2021 was an increase in net capital assets of \$48,439 and an increase in lease liabilities of \$96,910.